Pieshka/minibox-pppoe-annihilator/README.md

 On the LAN interface side, Minibox is able to forward the received IP address in various ways.
 According to the standard (and name), the PPP protocol is a point-to-point network protocol.
 Where we are the *peer* side and the operator is the *remote* side.
 There is no concept of a subnet mask, network address, broadcast address, prefix, or other such concepts known from the classic TCP/IP stack.
 Of course, this raises some problems, because if we want to transfer the IP address to the LAN side using the classic TCP/IP stack, there must be some kind of mask.
 Unfortunately, devices have different implementations of the IP protocol, so Minibox allows you to set several subnet mask modes, which it then broadcasts using DHCP (it is possible to disable this):
 - **Single /32 PPPoE host** - Minibox attempts to assign your router an IP address received from your operator, with a /32 mask - effectively a single host.
 It sends your operator's gateway IP address as the gateway.
 Of course, for ARP to work, it also implements proxyarp - but only for this gateway, so as not to overload the MAC table.
 It assigns itself an IP address completely out of the blue - this is configurable, of course, but it is not recommended to set an address from the private pool; by default, it is an IP from the address pool for documentation purposes.
 This mode is practically identical to how PPPoE works.
 Unfortunately, many operating systems do not like the /32 mask, or do not like it when the gateway address is outside the IP address pool (which will be the case).
 - **Point-to-point /31 network** - Minibox creates a point-to-point network based on the RFC3021 standard with a /31 mask.
 It takes the IP address assigned by your operator as a base and calculates a second one for itself on that basis.
 For example, if your operator has provided you with the IP address 203.0.0.1, the minibox will assign itself the address 203.0.0.0/31.
 In this mode, the operator's gateway is not used for anything (PPP can cope without it - an interesting fact).
 The minibox assigns an address using DHCP with a /31 mask.
 From the perspective of our router, the gateway is therefore in the same subnet, but again, not all operating systems support the RFC3021 standard.
 For example, MikroTik RouterOS only introduced such support in version 7.18.
 The consequence of choosing this mode is the loss of connectivity with the neighbouring address.
 If the Minibox has assigned itself the address 203.0.0.0, it will treat it as its own and as local.
 So instead of our neighbour, the Minibox will respond.
 Unfortunately, this is a sacrifice that must be made in this mode, and it gets even worse.
-- **Standard /30 network** and **Standard /24 network** - Minibox creates standard networks with /30 or /24 masks, depending on your selection.
+- **Standard /30 network**, **Standard /29 network**, **Standard /28 network** or **Standard /24 network** - Minibox creates standard networks with masks /30, /29, /28 or /24 depending on your selection.
 It also assigns itself an IP address based on the one received from the operator - this time from the entire pool.
-If the operator has assigned you the IP address 203.0.0.1, Minibox will create a local network 203.0.0.0/30 (or /24).
+If the operator has assigned you the IP address 203.0.0.1, Minibox will create a local network 203.0.0.0/30 (or with a different mask).
 It will assign itself the address 203.0.0.2/30 because the one ending with 0 is the network address (RFC3021 in the previous mode completely eliminated network and broadcast addresses).
 As you can see, the consequence of these modes is the loss of connectivity with three addresses (for /30) or 254 addresses (for /24), as the entire subnet will be treated as local.
 Fortunately, we very rarely need to connect to other subscribers of our operator.
+Sometimes it may happen that our IP address in combination with the selected mask **will** be a network or broadcast address.
+In this case, Minibox will automatically set a shorter mask - the change will be saved in the permanent configuration.

 The good news is that Windows, Linux and MikroTik RouterOS operating systems work well with the first mode.
 PS.
 On Linux, you need to set up a peer-to-peer connection. `ip link addr add <our IP> peer <gateway IP> dev <interface>`